Go to Text

 By default, the text field is case-insensitive here.
 If necessary, click Match case to make the search case-sensitive.

-/ext:- to limit the search for files with specific extension, for example,
+/ext:- to limit the search to files with specific extension, for example,

-/fm:- to limit the search for files matching specific mask, for example,
+/fm:- to limit the search to files matching specific mask, for example,

-/cp- to limit the search for files in the current project.
+/cp- to limit the search to files in the current project.

 ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
 To enable or disable this behavior, use the Remember last search check box on the page of ReSharper options.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.